MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/scriptblock-element-for-tablecolumnitem-for-tablecontrol-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/24/2021
 ms.topic: reference
-title: ScriptBlock Element for TableColumnItem for TableControl (Format)
+title: ScriptBlock Element for TableColumnItem for TableControl
-description: ScriptBlock Element for TableColumnItem for TableControl (Format)
+description: ScriptBlock Element for TableColumnItem for TableControl
 ---
-# ScriptBlock Element for TableColumnItem for TableControl (Format)
+# ScriptBlock Element for TableColumnItem for TableControl

 Specifies the script whose value is displayed in the column of the row.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-TableControl Element (Format)
+- TableControl Element
-TableRowEntries Element (Format)
+- TableRowEntries Element
-TableRowEntry Element (Format)
+- TableRowEntry Element
-TableColumnItems Element (Format)
+- TableColumnItems Element
-TableColumnItem Element (Format)
+- TableColumnItem Element
-ScriptBlock Element for TableColumnItem (Format)
+- ScriptBlock Element

 ## Syntax